This article describes syntax and requirements for the DAX formula expression language.

 Although this formula can be used to calculate a percentage, the result is not shown as a percentage unless you apply formatting in the table.

-Formulas can behave differently depending on whether they are used in a calculated column, or in a measure within a PivotTable.
+Formulas can behave differently depending on how they are used.
 You must always be aware of the context and how the data that you use in the formula is related to other data that might be used in the calculation.

 A data model often contains multiple tables.
 Together the tables and their columns comprise a database stored in the in-memory analytics engine (VertiPaq).
 Within that database, all tables must have unique names.
 The names of columns must also be unique within each table.
 All object names are case-insensitive; for example, the names SALES and Sales would represent the same table.